 Targeted Projects and Populations

-When specialized grant funding exists, Legal Aid may expand income eligibility or case priorities to meet funding obligations.
-For example Equal Justice Works, Title III, LITC, MLP, HUD, Bank of America Settlement Funds, VOCA, National Health Law Program, Arkansas Advocates for Children and Families, Natural Wonders Funding, along with other individual grants currently on hand or that may be received during the year, and donation funding may exceed 200% when/if allowed by those specific grants or funding sources.
+When specialized grant funding exists, Legal Aid may expand income eligibility or case priorities to meet grant objectives and client need.
+For example, Title III, LITC, MLP, HUD, VOCA, National Health Law Program, SSVF, Health Resources and Services Administration Rural Opioid funding, and other individual grants currently on hand or that may be received during the year, and donation funding may exceed 200% when/if allowed by those specific grants or funding sources.
 All expansions will comply with LSC regulations.

 Emergency situations may arise where Legal Aid is compelled to undertake legal representation on a case outside acceptance priorities.
 Subject to the executive director's or designee's approval, emergency representation is allowable under the following conditions: